ankit-kothari/Credit-Risk-Analysis/README.md

 | MAX VOTING: BAGGING | SMOTE-Over Sampling Method | 0.80 |
 | ANN-KERAS | SMOTE-Over Sampling Method | 0.87 |

-*PROJECT*

-This project was aimed at exploring different traditional Machine Learning algorithms and comparing them against powerful models and ensembling methods and artificial nueral network in Keras.

-*DATASET*

-This dataset is a imbalanced dataset and so sampling was a must to get any good results othwerwise model will not be effective in figuring out False Negatives as they are a minority class and end up giving more bad loans.

-*MODEL PERFORMANCE*

-XGBOOST outperformed all the other algorithms and also was great in capturing False negatives with only 6 in a dataset of 20000 samples used for validation while also controling the False positives which were 2071.
-This model is great in detecting potential bad loans.

-The ANN performed reasonably well too with an AUC of 0.87  as compared to 0.91 from XGBOOST, also the number of false negatives were higher using this model.